 IN THE FINAL ANALYSIS

-I have come to think of the Borderline as a person with no epidermis or skin; metaphorically, they lack a container.
-Perhaps this is why they're so raw and hypersensitive to--well, just about everything.
+I've come to think of the Borderline personality as a person with no epidermis.
+They're raw and bleeding.
+Metaphorically, they lack a container and have no skin holding them in.
+Perhaps this is why they're so easily injured emotionally, and hypersensitive to--well, just about everything.

 It's impossible to make a simple comment to someone with BPD, without them personalizing it and hyper-reacting.
 After awhile, this gets pretty tedious, even in friendships!
-These folks were raised by toxic, passive-aggressive parents whose guidance and corrections were never constructive, but were always delivered in a wounding, sideways manner that fully intended to diminish, harm and undermine a child's self-worth.
+These folks were raised by toxic, passive-aggressive parents whose guidance and corrections were never constructive, but were always delivered in a wounding, sarcastic, sideways manner that fully intended to diminish, harm and undermine the child's self-worth.
 Borderlines are always on-guard, to discern indirect slights.
-They're severely damaged from childhood, but somehow You are expected to absorb their never ending rage and hurt feelings for all that unresolved pain.
+They are severely damaged from childhood, but somehow You are expected to absorb and endure their never ending rage and hurt feelings for all that unresolved pain.

 The Borderline is much like a tornado that rips through your world, leaving only destruction and chaos in its wake.
 You can easily lose your home and family, your job or business, your health, your reputation, your friends, etc. Is he/she really worth it?
 You be the judge.